Grizzlies roll past Thunder for first win since restart

 The Thunder looked nothing like the team that rolled past the Los Angeles Lakers on Wednesday.
 Oklahoma City missed a chance to move into a tie with the Houston Rockets for fourth place in the West.

 Oklahoma City led by 18 in the first quarter, but the Grizzlies rallied to take the lead in the second.
+The Thunder made 7 of 13 3-pointers in the first quarter but 6 of 30 the rest of the way.

+“I thought it was a little bit of fool’s gold in the first quarter,” Thunder coach Billy Donovan said.

 Memphis led by nine in the final seconds of the first half.
-Danilo Gallinari hit a 3 for the Thunder with 4.6 seconds left, then Paul stole the inbounds pass and hit a corner 3 to cut the Grizzlies’ lead to 63-60 at halftime.
+Danilo Gallinari hit a 3 for the Thunder with 4.6 seconds left, then Paul got a steal and hit a corner 3 to cut the Grizzlies’ lead to 63-60 at halftime.

 The Grizzlies outscored the Thunder 32-18 in the third quarter to go up 95-78 at the end of the period.